-Financial Instrument Basis of measurement Note Investments - fixed rate Carrying value adjusted for interest owed Investments have both fixed term and fixed at year end interest rates Investments - Fund Manager Treated as a Financial Instrument that is The Investment Fund held by the Fund available-for-sale and measured at fair Manager was closed on 22 February 2011. value as the fund is part of a portfolio of All unrecognised losses have been passed identified financial instruments that are through the CIES managed together.
-Soft Loans Where material soft loans have been The only loans deemed material are the loans measured using an assumed effective for private sector renewal. interest rate of 8% for company loans and 6% for homeowner loans.
+Financial Instrument Basis of measurement Note Investments - fixed rate Carrying value adjusted for interest owed Investments have both fixed term and fixed at year end interest rates Soft Loans Where material soft loans have been The only loans deemed material are the loans measured using an assumed effective for private sector renewal. interest rate of 8% for company loans and 6% for homeowner loans.
 Contractual Debt/payables Held at invoiced or billed amount less an estimate of Impairment for the uncollectability of that debt.
-Long-term creditors / Capital Held at carrying value as it is considered Grants in Advance highly unlikely, owing to historical experience, that they will require repayment.
+Long-term creditors / Capital Grants Held at carrying value as it is considered in Advance highly unlikely, owing to historical experience, that they will require repayment.